How to use square video – how it works and which apps to use

 In comparison to the dramatically high figures browsing Facebook, Instagram, and Twitter via mobile, LinkedIn is slightly less – with around 60% of LinkedIn traffic coming from mobile devices (Fortune, 2017).

-That being said, using square video still makes perfect sense.
+That being said, understanding how to use square video still makes perfect sense.
 You are gaining the same benefits of dominating available real estate and accessing a varied audience.

 Video ads created with a 1:1 aspect ratio should have a minimum resolution of 600 x 600px, and a maximum resolution of 1080 x 1080px.